yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-web/en.md

-#Facebook Integration for Cocos2d-JS on Web
+#Facebook integration instruction for Cocos2d-JS on Web

-This doc walks you through the integration of Facebook Integration for Cocos2d-JS on Web.
+This doc walks you through the integration of Facebook support for Cocos2d-JS on Web.

-Although Facebook has [Facebook SDK for Javascript](http://developers.facebook.com/docs/javascript), if your game has both mobile version and web version, we highly recommend you to use Cocos2d-JS's Facebook Integration for the web version because you can use the same code for both mobile and web without writing them separately for each platform.
+Although Facebook has [Facebook SDK for Javascript](http://developers.facebook.com/docs/javascript), if your game has both mobile version and web version, we highly recommend you to use Cocos2d-JS's Facebook support for the web version because you can use the same code for both mobile and web without writing them separately for each platform.

 **Step1**: Create your Facebook App on Canvas as described in [Getting Started with Canvas](http://developers.facebook.com/docs/games/canvas/).
 Add the URL to the web host for your sample under the "Canvas URL" and "Secure Canvas URL" section.

-**Step2**: Import Facebook Integration
+**Step2**: Import Facebook support

 There are two ways for doing this: